mozilla/open-innovation-curriculum/rapid-prototyping/content.md

 <i class="fa fa-microphone"></i> Speakers Notes

-We often hear the terms Research & Design as seperate terms.
+We often hear the terms Research & Design as separate terms.

 Development teaches you, how to go narrow and deep on specific things to focus on reaching specific outcomes.